What should I know about Disability Support Services?

 Accommodation letters are sent automatically to each DSS student’s OTC email every semester.

-SPRING 2024 letters went out on or about January 12, 2024.
+FALL 2024 letters went out on AUGUST 13, 2024.
 Please check your email first to be sure you did not already receive your letter before you place a request with DSS.

 Will my instructors know I receive support from DSS?